 The hostel is clean and comfortable, winning awards for it down the years, so you feel spotless hanging out here and ahead of your next journey.
 A quick shower and I headed on a night train to Krakow next!

 So get yourself to Poznań, it is now one of my favourite cities in Poland, with maybe just Gdańsk and Warszawa shading it.
+I was backpacxking there and visiting two local ladies.
 Here are the details for your stay in the Poco Loco.
 It’s a little crazy.
 So it is.

 Here is a video I took during my time staying at the Poco Loco hostel in Poznan, Poland: